dkhardwarecom/docs/partnerApi/authentication.md

 ## Request Context
-For some data modify endpoints request context should be provided.
-That request context provided by set of specific HTTP headers.
+For some data modication endpoints, request context should be provided.
+Request context provided by set of specific HTTP headers.
-In case that endpoint require context it marked as 'require request context'.
+In case the endpoint require context it is marked as 'require request context'.

 ### HTTP headers